 An individual who is ill enters the role of “sanctioned deviance.”
 From a functionalist perspective, a sick individual is not a productive member of society.
 This deviance needs to be policed, which is the role of the medical professional.

 Healthcare delivery varies across communities.
 It is affected by access, socioeconomic status, and age.
-Social epidemiology examines disparity in health and medicine, based on social factors, and how those disparities affect health.
+Social epidemiology examines disparity in health and medicine, based on social factors, and how those disparities affect Affect The feeling-tone accompaniment of an idea or mental representation.
+It is the most direct psychic derivative of instinct and the psychic representative of the various bodily changes by means of which instincts manifest themselves.
+Psychiatric Assessment health.
 The illness experience refers to the process of being ill and how individuals react to and cope with this change in personal identity.

 Religion and organized religious rituals and practices can be traced back to ancient times when homo sapiens began forming social institutions.
 Religion can be considered a reflection of the need to establish norms, values, and morals, as well as the need to belong to a social institution.

-On the other hand, strict adherence to religion had led to historical conflicts and feelings of social isolation.
+On the other hand Hand The hand constitutes the distal part of the upper limb and provides the fine, precise movements needed in activities of daily living.
+It consists of 5 metacarpal bones and 14 phalanges, as well as numerous muscles innervated by the median and ulnar nerves.
+Hand: Anatomy, strict adherence to religion had led to historical conflicts and feelings of social isolation.
 Secularization has emerged for people who see the need to weaken the influence of religion and the church on politics and society.
 This movement may also result from the education institution since people seek information and answers from scientific sources rather than believing in miracles or religious texts.

 |A dominant religious organization that includes many members of society||Well integrated into the larger society; individuals may join or enter through the family||Distinct from that of the larger religious institution; also referred to as schisms||Considered outside mainstream societal norms, with smaller memberships|